 - Cooking or baking requirements: Not all substitutes behave the same way under heat.
 For instance, some oils may not be suitable for high-heat cooking.

-Types of Margarine Substitutes
+Common Types of Margarine Substitutes

 Margarine substitutes come in a variety of forms, each with its unique characteristics, benefits, and potential drawbacks.
 Some of the most popular margarine substitutes: